iyobo/jollofjs/packages/isvalid/README.md

 The `range` validator supports the same formatting as the array's `len` validator described above.

+#### Date Validators

+Date has no custom validators - though future validators are in the planning.
+Submit an [issue](https://github.com/trenskow/isvalid.js/issues) if you have any suggestions.

+Date does - though - have automatic conversion of ISO-8601 formatted strings.
+See below for more information.

 ## Custom Validators

 Custom validators are for usage when the possibilities of the validation schema falls short.
 Custom validators basically outsources validation to a custom function.